 Independent studies in upper division level; focus is determined by student in collaboration with the Institute of Visual and Public Art.
-Contact the academic program office for further information
+Contact the academic program office for further information.

-Prerequisite(s): course is open to Graduate Students only.
-Course requires instructor consent.
+Prerequisite(s): course is open to Graduate Students only; instructor consent required.